albertusk95/probabilistic-covshift/README.md

 ## Install

 1. Clone this repo
-2. Go to the repo directory
+2. Go to the repo's root directory
 3. Run the following command: `python setup.py install`

 ## Quickstart